UN to assess Bayer and Syngenta's adherence to international standard on pesticides management

 UN Committee accepts complaint by former Belgian Guantánamo detainee against his home country

-11 January 2017 - On behalf of Belgian citizen Mosa Zemmouri ECCHR with its cooperation lawyers in Belgium today submitted a complaint (individual communication) against Belgium to the UN Committee against Torture in Geneva.
-Zemmouri was detained at the US military base in Guantánamo Bay from 2002 to 2005, where he was subjected to brutal beatings as well as sensory deprivation, exposure to extreme temperatures and other severe forms of physical and psychological abuse.
+27 March 2017 - The UN Committee against Torture in Geneva has accepted a complaint (individual communication) against Belgium filed by Belgian citizen and former Guantanamo detainee Mosa Zemmouri.
+The complaint on behalf Zemmouri had been submitted by ECCHR with its cooperation lawyers in Belgium on 11 January 2017.
+Zemmouri was detained at the US military base in Guantánamo Bay from 2002 to 2005.
 The complaint argues that Belgian officials were complicit in the abuse, that Belgium knew about the torture but failed to prevent it, and that Belgian authorities subsequently failed to carry out adequate investigations into the crimes.

 Bruno Kreisky Prize 2017 goes to ECCHR General Secretary Wolfgang Kaleck

 21 March 2017 - Wolfgang Kaleck, General Secretary of ECCHR, will be awarded this year's Bruno Kreisky Prize for Human Rights.
 The international jurry selected Kaleck for this honor in special recognition of his legal work with ECCHR.
 Other winners of this prestigious prize in 2017 are the Turkish writer Aslı Erdoğan for her outstanding contribution to the protection of human rights as well as the Austrian organizations Queer Base and the UMF Haus Liebhartstal.
 The award ceremony will take place on 19 June 2017 in Vienna.

 Syrian torture survivors submit criminal complaint in Germany against Syrian Intelligence Service